pavel-a/stm32f4_libs/STM32Cube_FW_F4/Projects/STM32469I_EVAL/Applications/FreeRTOS/FreeRTOS_SemaphoreFromISR/readme.txt

 @par Application Description

-This directory contains a set of source files that implement an application that uses semaphore from ISR with CMSIS RTOS API
+How to use semaphore from ISR with CMSIS RTOS API.

 This application creates a thread that toggles LED through semaphore given from ISR.